pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 The LDAP group template property defines the template used to parse the LDAP groups assigned to a user to support Geode authorizations.

 A template can be of any size and layout but each section of the template must be separated by the value defined in the ***security-ldap-separator property***.
 The template supports five (5) defined fields and any other combination of constant values.
 The five fields are listed below.
-The only required fields required in a template is the RESOURCE and PERMISSION fields.
+The only required fields in a template is the RESOURCE and PERMISSION fields.
 So at the minimum the LDAP group names must define the RESOURCE and PERMISSIONS as part of the LDAP group name.

 | Field Name | Description | Value | Required |
 | ---------- | ----------- | ----- | -------- |